Foulshaw Moss

 An old hill farm with glorious views, rich in wildlife and history.

-Glenullin Bog is the newest addition to our suite of nature reserves and home to a range of important and interesting habitats and species.
-Our work at this site, over the coming years, will focus…
+Glenullin Bog is home to a range of important and interesting habitats and species.
+Our work at this site, over the coming years, will focus on bog restoration to help make this one of the most…

 Once a large freshwater lake this unusual wetland habitat has a number of rare plant species.
 A speciality of the site here is the delicate bird's eye primrose, whilst other species include…